Mammuth: Cast

+Production

+The film was shot in Charente, including Angoulême, and in Royan, Saint-Palais-sur-Mer et Vaux-sur-Mer (Charente-Maritime).

 Reception

 The film received mixed to positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 63% of 24 critics gave the film a positive review, for an average rating of 5.3/10.
 Metacritic gave the film a score of 47 out of 100, based on 5 critics.

 Variety's Jay Weissberg described the film as "occasionally amusing".
 Matthew Turner from "View Auckland" shared this opinion ("frequently hilarious") but also complained the film's second part suffered with a "disjointed structure".
 Slant Magazine's review had a similar gist.
 Here Bill Weber wrote the film achieved "a few chuckles" with blunt jokes but the gags would become increasingly stale.